Skip to main content

 → Gusto Shop&Go by Mega Image: leading with fresh food to reset expectations of convenience.

-Customers do not buy when rushing.
-By positioning an offer at the entrance of the store, the customers focus on buying starts earlier in the journey.
+Customers don’t buy when they’re rushing.
+Placing an offer right at the entrance of the store slows them down and prompts them to consider buying earlier in the journey.

 → One Albania: the store starts the conversation in the street, mentally preparing customers before they enter.